angristan/openvpn-install/README.md

 This script will let you setup your own secure VPN server in just a few seconds.

-You can also check out [wireguard-install](https://github.com/angristan/wireguard-install), a simple installer for a simpler, safer, faster and more modern VPN protocol.

 ## Usage

 First, get the script and make it executable :